England's Mako Vunipola offers prayers for people affected by Typhoon Hagibis | The Japan Times

 England prop Mako Vunipola said he is praying for those affected by Typhoon Hagibis — including members of his own family — as England continues its World Cup preparations in Miyazaki, around 870 km southwest of Tokyo.

-Nearly 20 people died and a dozen were missing after the most powerful typhoon to hit Japan in decades hammered the Tokyo area on Saturday, causing widespread flooding and leaving almost half a million homes without power.
+At least 25 people died and 15 were missing after the most powerful typhoon to hit Japan in decades hammered the Tokyo area on Saturday, causing widespread flooding and leaving almost half a million homes without power.

 England was scheduled to play France in Yokohama on Saturday night but the game was canceled as the serious threat posed by the huge storm became apparent.